Installing using Docker and Docker Compose

 docker_admin> cd /opt

-docker_admin> ls otobo-docker # just a sanity check, README.md should exist
+docker_admin> ls # just a sanity check, for example the file README.md should exist

 2. Create an initial .env file